 It was announced that the Green Plan will strengthen Singapore’s economic, climate and resource resilience, improve the living environment of Singaporeans, bring new businesses and job opportunities, and chart Singapore’s journey towards a sustainable future.
 It also strengthens Singapore’s commitments under the United Nations’ 2030 Sustainable Development Agenda and Paris Agreement.

 Many companies are also taking climate change seriously and have switched to alternative energy sources.
 Among them is Comfort Delgro, which is converting its entire taxi fleet to hybrid vehicle models by 2030.

 In this directory, you will also read about companies that are generating impressive revenue from waste generation and how research teams are at the forefront in creating technological breakthroughs that impact the world.

 The Government alone cannot drive sustainability.
 Businesses, research institutions and civil society organisations have to come on board to navigate the way forward in creating a greener future for the generations to come.

 Marshall Cavendish’s latest Singapore Environmental Industry Directory is more than just a listing of companies in the environment industry in Singapore.
-It is a must-have industry resource for advice, supplies, collaboration and business opportunities.
-I trust that within these pages, businesses, government agencies, individuals, and the community will find valuable resources and references for growth, prospects for alliances and ideas for innovation.
+It offers government agencies, businesses, innovators, technopreneurs, researchers and the community a viable platform for the pooling of ideas and resources to co-create solutions that enhance sustainability and resilience.

 Ms Tristine Lim